-When installing new or changing an existing 125-volt, single phase, 15- or 20-ampere receptacle in bathrooms, garages, outdoors, rooftops, crawlspaces at or below grade, unfinished basements, kitchen countertops, laundry areas, and within 6' of all sink areas, GFCI protection must be installed.
+When installing new or changing an existing 125-volt, single phase, 15- or 20-ampere receptacle in bathrooms, garages, outdoors, rooftops, crawlspaces at or below grade, finished and unfinished basements, kitchens, laundry areas, areas with sinks and permanent provisions for food preparation, beverage preparation, or cooking, and within 6' of all sink areas, GFCI protection must be installed.
 (210.8 (A) and 406.4(D)(3)) All GFCI devices must be in a readily accessible area.